Multiple Sclerosis Association of America Focuses 2019 MS Awareness Month Campaign on MS and the Family

 About Multiple Sclerosis

 Multiple sclerosis (MS) is a disease of the central nervous system (CNS), which consists of the brain, optic nerves, and spinal cord.
 MS damages or destroys the protective covering (known as myelin) surrounding the nerves of the CNS, and can potentially injure the nerves as well.
 This damage causes reduced communication between the brain and nerve pathways.
 Common MS symptoms include visual problems, overwhelming fatigue, difficulty with balance and coordination, depression and cognitive issues, and various levels of impaired mobility.
-Many experts estimate that 2.5 million people worldwide have been diagnosed with this disease, and most people with MS are diagnosed between the ages of 15 and 50.
+The prevalence of multiple sclerosis is estimated at nearly one million people nationwide and most people with MS are diagnosed between the ages of 15 and 50.
 MS is not contagious and researchers continue to look for both a cause and a cure.